 - Tap Save

-Now you'll be able to type your shortcut of choice on your iPhone or iPad and insert the Apple symbol wherever and whenever you like.
-For the sake of Apple and the Internet, however, use your newfound powers wisely and sparingly.
-(Yes, that was meant to be humorous!)
+Now, you'll be able to type your shortcut of choice on your iPhone or iPad and insert the Apple symbol on your iPhone or wherever and whenever you like.
+However, for the sake of Apple and the internet, use your newfound powers wisely and sparingly.

 Of course you can use apple emoji anywhere, anytime, to indicate Apple products, but there is something cooler about using the actual Apple logo instead!
 There aren't many company logos out there that you can just type.

 Since iCloud saves and uses your Text Replacement shortcuts across all of your Apple devices, you'll only need to do this one time.
 Now your chosen shortcut will trigger the Apple symbol on your best iPhone, best iPad, and even your best Mac (so you don't have to remember to hold down Option-Shift-K anymore.)